dotnet/csharplang/proposals/span-safety.md

 There are three reasons why `Span<T>` must be a stack-only type.

-1. `Span<T>` is basically a struct containing `{reference to data, offset limit}`.
-Concurrent "tearing" of such struct would lead to the possibility of out of range accesses and type-safety violations, which basically means "GC heap corruption".
+1. `Span<T>` is semantically a struct containing a reference and a range - `(ref T data, int length)`.
+Regardless of actual implementation, writes to such struct would not be atomic.
+Concurrent "tearing" of such struct would lead to the possibility of `length` not matching the `data`, causing out-of-range accesses and type-safety violations, which ultimately could result in GC heap corruption in seemingly "safe" code.
 2. Some implementations of `Span<T>` literally contain a managed pointer in one of its fields.
 Managed pointers are not supported as fields of heap objects and code that manages to put a managed pointer on the GC heap typically crashes at JIT time.
 3. It is permitted for a `Span<T>` to refer to data in the local stack frame - individual local variables or `stackalloc`-ed arrays.
 A scenario when an instance of a `Span<T>` outlives the referred data to would lead to undefined behavior, including type-safety violations and heap corruptions.